qwc-services/qwc-services.github.io/src/topics/LegendGraphics.md

 # Legend graphics

-By default, QWC2 will obtain the legend graphics of a layer from QGIS Server.
+By default, QWC will obtain the legend graphics of a layer from QGIS Server.

 ## Customizing the `GetLegendGraphics` request
 You can customize the `GetLegendGraphics` request by specifying additional query parameters in via `extraLegendParameters` in the [theme configuration block](../configuration/ThemesConfiguration.md#manual-theme-configuration).
 The list of supported query parameters is documented in the [QGIS Server documentation](https://docs.qgis.org/latest/en/docs/server_manual/services/wms.html#wms-getlegendgraphics).